nextflow-io/nextflow/docs/config.rst

     }

-To learn how to publish your pipeline on GitHub or BitBucket code repositories read :ref:`sharing-page` documentation page.
+To learn how to publish your pipeline on GitHub, BitBucket or GitLab code repositories read :ref:`sharing-page` documentation page.

 .. _config-trace: